 attempts to use existing metadata standards where

-For term details, see the Audubon Core Terms List document and for a more detailed guide to the use of Audubon Core, see the Audubon Core Guide document.
+For term details, see the Audiovisual Core Terms List document and for a more detailed guide to the use of Audiovisual Core, see the Audiovisual Core Guide document.

-During development, Audubon core was colloquially known as MRTG, after
+During development, Audiovisual core was colloquially known as MRTG, after

 its developers, the GBIF-TDWG Joint Multimedia Resources Metadata Task

 Group.
-Please see the Audubon Core Guide and
+Please see the Audiovisual Core Guide and

 also MRTG Development History for